About New Student Orientation

-As part of the Division of Enrollment Management and Services, NSO reports to the Provost's Office and offers an academically-based Orientation program that also includes significant student life messages essential to the success of our students.
+As part of the Division of Academic & Student Affairs, NSO reports to the Provost's Office and offers an academically-based Orientation program that also includes significant student life messages essential to the success of our students.

 To better understand how our office operates, our guiding principles are listed below.

 - Introduces students to information and resources that prepare them for their first semester at NC State University.

 - Is a service department, responsible for coordinating the collective efforts of the university to introduce students to the institution’s intellectual, cultural, and social climate, and in particular the academic environment and expectations of each college at NC State.

 - Operates under the belief that open and positive relationships are central to providing a comprehensive orientation program where students are informed, supported, and valued.

 - Provides time-appropriate messages to students, understanding the importance of delivering messages to students when they are most likely to be heard and impact behavior.